-(i) For sources with complete permit applications submitted before January 1, 2003: RO = SQ
+(i) For sources with complete permit applications submitted before January 1, 2003: RO = SQ; and

-(ii) For sources with complete permit applications submitted on or after January 1, 2003: RO = (SQ minus (40/30 * SD))
+(ii) For sources with complete permit applications submitted on or after January 1, 2003: RO = (SQ minus (SD multiplied by 40/30))

-(B) Contributing sources may provide offsets (PO) calculated as follows: PO = CQ minus (40/30 * CD)
+(B) Contributing sources may provide offsets (PO) calculated as follows: PO = CQ minus (CD multiplied by 40/30)

 (C) Multiple sources may contribute to the required offsets of a new source.
-For the formula method to be satisfied, total provided offsets (PO) must equal or exceed the required offset (RO).
+For the formula method to be satisfied, total provided offsets (PO) must equal or exceed required offsets (RO) by the ratio described in section (3).

-(D) Definitions of factors used in paragraphs (A) (B) and (C) of this subsection:
+(D) Definitions of factors used in paragraphs (A) (B) and (C):

 (i) RO is the required offset of NOx or VOC in tons per year as a result of the source emissions increase.
-If RO is calculated to be negative, RO is set to zero;
+If RO is calculated to be negative, RO is set to zero.

-(ii) SQ is the source emissions increase of NOx or VOC in tons per year above the netting basis;
+(ii) SQ (source quantity) is the source’s emissions increase of NOx or VOC in tons per year above the netting basis.

-(iii) SD is the source distance in kilometers to the nonattainment or maintenance area.
-SD is zero for sources located within the nonattainment, or maintenance area.
+(iii) SD is the source distance in kilometers to the nearest boundary of the designated area except attainment or unclassified areas.
+SD is zero for sources located within the designated area except attainment or unclassified areas.

 (iv) PO is the provided offset from a contributing source and must be equal to or greater than zero;

-(v) CQ is the contributing emissions reduction in tons per year quantified relative to contemporaneous pre-reduction actual emissions (OAR 340-268-0030(1)(b)).
+(v) CQ (contributing quantity) is the contributing source’s emissions reduction in tons per year calculated as the contemporaneous pre-reduction actual emissions less the post-reduction allowable emissions from the contributing source (as provided in OAR 340-268-0030(1)(b)).

-(vi) CD is the contributing source distance in kilometers to the nonattainment or maintenance area.
-For a contributing source located within the nonattainment or maintenance area, CD equals zero.
+(vi) CD is the contributing source’s distance in kilometers from the nearest boundary of the designated area except attainment or unclassified areas.
+For a contributing source located within the designated area except attainment or unclassified areas, CD equals zero.